AFCON 2025: Why Bafana Bafana Were Denied a Late Penalty in Their Defeat Against Egypt

 Why Bafana were denied a late penalty

-In the recent football rule released by the International Football Association Board (IFAB), the body in charge of setting and overseeing the Laws of the Game.
+In a recent football rule released by the International Football Association Board (IFAB), the body in charge of setting and overseeing the Laws of the Game, the following clarification was provided:

-IFAB stated in May of 2024 on social media that, "In principle, if a player is falling and the ball accidentally hits their hand/arm when it is between the body and the ground to support them, the referee allows play to continue.
-It is not a handball offence as it is a natural position of the hand/arm when the player is falling."
+“In principle, if a player is falling and the ball accidentally hits their hand/arm when it is between the body and the ground to support them, the referee allows play to continue.
+It is not a handball offence as it is a natural position of the hand/arm when the player is falling.”– IFAB, May 2024, via social media platform X (formerly Twitter).

-Egypt’s impressive start in Morocco continued, leaving Mohamed Salah still in contention for his long-awaited AFCON crown.
+Egypt’s impressive start in Morocco continued, leaving Mohamed Salah still in contention for his long-awaited AFCON crown after missing out on winning the competition in 2017, when Hugo Broos-led Cameroon side defeated them in the final.

 Source: Briefly News